minch-yoda/DownTheMoon/README.md

 `Logo is not ready yet, so there are generic empty arrows in place for now.
 I can't use the original branded graphics according to the license, so I have to come up with my own before release.`

 This fork is a direct continuation of the original XUL-based DownThemAll! extension.
 It's an update of the last upstream pre-release 3.1.1pre version from 2017.
-Until recently XUL version was unique as it supports setting original file modified dates of downloaded files.
-I've changed extension id and all settings, so it should work alongside other forks.
+Until recently XUL version was unique in it's support of setting the original date modified timestamps of downloaded files.
+I've changed extension id and all settings' names, so it works alongside other forks.
 A few features were added in this version:
 - takes "x-archive-orig-last-modified" http header property of WebArchive.org as file's modification date (or "x-archive-orig-date" / "memento-datetime" when not available)
 - allows to export/import relative local save paths in a download list
 - allows to copy a remote website's directory structure (easier and with more options)
 - allows to ignore the 'proxy' part and "www." part of the url while replicating
 - differentiates between files without extension `\example` and folder indexes `\example\`, providing the correct `index.htm` name and local path.
 - replaces illegal symbols with their full-width counterparts: 	：＊？＂＜＞｜
+- checks if file exists before downloading it if conflict resolution is set to "skip"
 - all of the above works in DTM OneClick mode via the most recent filter used (as expected)
+- some UI/UX improvements been made like those ultra small non resizable dialogue windows are now less small and more resizable

 You can run this extension in Pale Moon, Waterfox *Classic*, Basilisk, Firefox ESR 52.x & Firefox Developer Edition 56.x.
 Relevant version of Waterfox doesn't support XPCOM, so won't work.
 SeaMonkey needs some fixes, so maybe later.